 In many cases, all that may be required is a change in diet and keeping physically active.

 As a lot of young people’s diet consists of highly processed foods, they are not getting the nutrients their body requires, which is a contributing factor for childhood obesity.
-On top of that, it is known that nutritional deficiencies can lead to a number of metabolic problems, which probably includes insulin insensitivity.
+On top of that, it is known that nutritional deficiencies can lead to several metabolic problems, which probably includes insulin insensitivity.

 It is recommended that children have at least 60 minutes of exercise per day.
 Exercise helps by training the body to use insulin more effectively, reducing insulin resistance.